 About this Research Topic

-Submitted works should envision blockchain-based token economic models that embody inclusive stakeholding, integrating the pursuit of self-interest with a contractually defined (example: smart contracts) vested interest in the success of other stakeholders.
+We seek papers that envision blockchain-based token economic models that embody inclusive stakeholding, integrating the pursuit of self-interest with a contractually defined (i.e. smart contracts) vested interest in the success of other stakeholders.
 Discussed features should include how the model instantiates alignment of interests and goal congruence among stakeholders while minimizing conflicts of interest and perverse incentives.

 Each paper should pick a specific case of a system that behaves dysfunctionally due to perverse incentives or significant misalignment of interests among stakeholders (examples: health insurance, music distribution, food, real estate contractors, financial services, academia, patient health records, political institutions, plastic water bottles).

-The paper should discuss how a blockchain-based solution using vested interest in the success of other stakeholders and goal congruence can optimize system behaviors.
+The papers should discuss how a blockchain-based solution using vested interest in the success of other stakeholders and goal congruence can optimize system behaviors.

 Keywords: blockchain, social good, stakeholding, incentives, alignment, token, coin, crypto, cryptocurrency, distributed ledger, smart contracts, blockchain for good, B4G

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.